MozillaFoundation/mofo-devops/docs/deployment-standards.md

 ## Who

-As detailed in the [Mofo Standards documentation about Github Flow](https://github.com/MozillaFoundation/mofo-standards#github-flow), anyone with permissions to merge code in one of our repos can deploy to staging.
-For production deployments, you'll need to ask someone on the DevOps team (Chris, Ali, or Gideon) to deploy or ask them to grant you permissions to deploy.
+Anyone with permissions to merge code in one of our repos can deploy to staging and production.
+Master is automatically deployed to staging, but production requires doing a manual `promote to prod`.

 ## When

-Deployment should never happen:

-1. At the end of a work day or after-hours
-2. On a Friday
-3. On a weekend

-...
+You should never be afraid of deploying: things break and that's okay!
+If you never did a rollback and think you will need assistance to do it, avoid deploying when less people are around (end of a work day or after-hours, Fridays, or weekends)...
 Unless circumstances require it.
 For example, to fix a crash bug after-hours.

 ## Failed Deployments and Rollbacks